Dennis-Maigua/WillGuard/README.md

 If everything is set up correctly, you should see your new app running in your Android Emulator or iOS Simulator shortly provided you have set it up correctly.

-This is one way to run your app — you can also run it directly from within your smartphone/mobile device, or Android Studio, and Xcode respectively.
+This is one way to run your app — you can also run it directly from within your Smartphone/Mobile Device, or Android Studio, and Xcode respectively.

 # Contributing:
 We welcome contributions from developers, legal experts, and blockchain enthusiasts.
 Feel free to fork the repository, make improvements, and submit pull requests.